Horses must be identified before the age of 12 months, or if they leave the place of birth permanently within 12 months from the date of birth.

 Certain changes have to be reported

-Changes taking place after 1.
-January 2016 regarding ownership, the identification of the horse, the status as intended for human consumption or changes regarding the status as registered horse/horse for breeding and production must be reported to the issuing body or SEGES; Horses within 30 days.
+Changes regarding ownership, the identification of the horse, the status as intended for human consumption, or changes regarding the status as registered horse/horse for breeding and production must be reported to the issuing body or SEGES, Horses, within 7 days.

 Death of the horse

-When the horse dies other than by slaughter or the horse disappears, the owner shall return the passport to the issuing body or to SEGES, Horses within 30 days.
+When the horse dies other than by slaughter, or the horse disappears, the owner must return the passport to the issuing body or to SEGES, Horses, within 30 days.
 It is possible to have the passport returned when the death of the horse is registered in the database and the passport has been invalidated.